GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

   DELETE /config/server/@PLUGIN@~serviceusers/JenkinsVoter/email HTTP/1.0
 ```

-As response the new email is returned.
+As response "`204 No Content`" is returned.

 #### Response